Big-Fat-Dino/Big-Fat-Dino/readme.md

 * Automatic detection of installed games
 * Achievements, badges, and statistics.
 * News from the steam news API
-* Intergrated ProtonDB compatibility ratings
+* Integrated ProtonDB compatibility ratings
 * Installation, uninstallation, management, and launching of games
 * Search
 * Automatic and manual library categories, eg you can create a category for all the shooters in your library